Constraining the Gravitational Potential from the Projected Morphology of Extragalactic Tidal Streams: Statistical Model

-where the summation is over the $N_{\kappa}$ curvature vectors with $\hat{\boldsymbol{\kappa}}$ is defined, and $\boldsymbol{a}_{\rm{planar}}$ depends on parameters $\boldsymbol{m}$ and the distance track $z(\gamma)$.
-From Eq.~\ref{eq: fractions}, $f_{1}$ is the fraction of evaluation points with compatible curvature vectors and planar accelerations, $f_{2}$ is the fraction with incompatible curvature vectors and planar accelerations, and $f_3$ is the fraction of evaluation points with undefined curvature vectors (this is fixed).
+where the summation is over the $N_{\kappa}$ curvature vectors with non-zero curvature, and $\boldsymbol{a}_{\rm{planar}}$ depends on parameters $\boldsymbol{m}$ and the distance track $z(\gamma)$.
+From Eq.~\ref{eq: fractions}, $f_{1}$ is the fraction of evaluation points with compatible curvature vectors and planar accelerations, $f_{2}$ is the fraction of evaluation points with incompatible curvature vectors and planar accelerations, and $f_3$ is the fraction of evaluation points with undefined curvature vectors (this is fixed for each stream track).
 The term in the summation of Eq.~\ref{eq: fractions} is $1$ if the curvature vector is compatible with the proposed planar acceleration, and $0$ otherwise.

-With each term in Eq.~\ref{eq: L_i} defined, we can now write an objective function---maximized over all possible distance tracks---as
+With each term in Eq.~\ref{eq: L_i} defined, we can now write an objective function---maximized over all possible distance tracks satisfying the constraints outlined in \S\ref{sec: distance_gradients}---as

-The maximization is over all continuous distance tracks, $z(\gamma)$, satisfying the constraints outlined in \S\ref{sec: distance_gradients}.
 Eq.~\ref{eq: likelihood} is not a standard likelihood function due to the maximization.
 In the frequentist literature, a likelihood of this form is referred to as a ``profile likelihood" \citep{Sprott2000StatisticalII}, since it is maximized over nuisance parameters (the distance track, in this case).

 We remind the reader that we do not explicitly sample over all possible paths in the maximization step of Eq.~\ref{eq: likelihood}.
 As discussed in \S\ref{sec: distance_gradients}, we compute the likelihood recursively along the stream track, so the range of distances that the $i^{\rm th}$ evaluation point could occupy is near the range of distances compatible with the adjacent evaluation point indexed $i - 1$.
 The distance sampling procedure is discussed further in Appendix~\ref{app: likelihood_edge}.